 Teaching practice and internship will be done in the first and second years.
 It is a training and learning process, which students are expected to utilize the theories they learned through practice in secondary and teacher training institutions.
 They will teach for six weeks during the long vacation of both first and second years.
 Students will choose optional courses among secondary education methods, teacher education methods and adult education methods.
-Students taking secondary education methods in their first second year will be attached to secondary schools for teaching practice, those taking teacher education methods will be attached to teacher training institutions.
+Students taking secondary education methods in their first second year will be attached to secondary schools for teaching practice, those taking teacher education methods will be attached to teacher training institutions or primary schools and those taking adult education methods will be attached to teacher training institutions.
 All students will do a research project in the third year.
 Theology students will do internship in parishes within their respective churches in every long holiday.